 Frequently Asked Questions

-1. Why is there a notice?
+4. Why is there a Notice?

-A court ordered that the notice be provided because you have a right to know about the proposed Settlement of this class action lawsuit and its effect on you.
-The notice explains the lawsuit, the Settlement, and your legal rights.
+A court ordered that the Notice be provided because you have a right to know about the proposed Settlement of this class action lawsuit and its effect on you.
+The Notice explains the lawsuit, the Settlement, and your legal rights.

 Judge Karen M. Williams, of the United States District Court for the District of New Jersey, is overseeing this case, Burns v.
 TD Bank, N.A., Case No. 1:21-cv-18194-KMW-AMD (D.N.J.).
 The persons who sued—Kyle Burns, Ruby Hayes, Jasmine Norville, and Lisa Rodriguez—are the Plaintiffs.
 TD Bank, N.A. (“TD Bank”) is the Defendant.